 KPI: Performance Development Plans and conversations with mentors indicate Turner teachers are confident and knowledgeable implementing the Australian Curriculum

 In 2018 we continued to build teacher knowledge of curriculum and aligning pedagogy and practice.
 Embedded coaches have been highly effective in building teachers’ capacity by focusing on the Australian Curriculum Standards and the Content Descriptors.
 New staff have been upskilled stepping into coaching roles across the school.
 The preschool staff have built their professional knowledge of makerspace mindsets and STEAM within the EYLF, enriched by professional learning opportunities.
 Support staff have strengthened their professional knowledge with more choice in accessing professional knowledge.
-The sharing of reflections collected during Action Learning Fairs showed increased confidence and knowledgeable implementation of the Australian Curriculum and high impact teaching practices.
-In small group classes there was a developing understanding of the use of ABLES, and staff have had rich opportunities for professional development beyond literacy and numeracy.
+The sharing of reflections collected during Action Learning Fairs, showed increased confidence and knowledgeable implementation of the Australian Curriculum and high impact teaching practices.
+In small group classes there was a developing understanding of the use of ABLES and staff have had rich opportunities for professional development beyond literacy and numeracy.

 This year staff have worked with Kath Murdoch to further build their understanding of inquiry and improve the depth of student understanding in History, Geography and Science curriculum content.
 Teams have focused on personalising learning in inquiry.
 This looked different in each team:

-P/K: introduced semester long inquiries to allow opportunities in revisit concepts, deepening understanding and allow for opportunity to pursue student interest.
+P/K: introduced semester long inquiries to allow opportunities in revisit concepts, deepening understanding and allow for opportunity to pursue student interest

 1/2: streamlined inquiry processes